OneLogin by One Identity vs Oracle Identity Governance comparison

 Find out what your peers are saying about OneLogin by One Identity vs. Oracle Identity Governance and other solutions.
 Updated: May 2024.

-OneLogin by One Identity is ranked 7th in User Provisioning Software with 16 reviews while Oracle Identity Governance is ranked 4th in User Provisioning Software with 66 reviews.
+OneLogin by One Identity is ranked 11th in Identity Management (IM) with 16 reviews while Oracle Identity Governance is ranked 10th in Identity Management (IM) with 66 reviews.
 OneLogin by One Identity is rated 8.6, while Oracle Identity Governance is rated 7.4.
 The top reviewer of OneLogin by One Identity writes "Integrated well and had a single pane of glass, but downtime and pricing were issues for us".
 On the other hand, the top reviewer of Oracle Identity Governance writes "A scalable solution designed to meet the requirements of medium and large-sized companies".
 OneLogin by One Identity is most compared with Auth0, Microsoft Entra ID, Okta Workforce Identity, LastPass and One Identity Manager, whereas Oracle Identity Governance is most compared with SailPoint IdentityIQ, One Identity Manager, CyberArk Privileged Access Manager, Saviynt and ForgeRock.
 See our OneLogin by One Identity vs. Oracle Identity Governance report.